 The next step of the shutting down of the aquatic centre is related to the HVAC system.
 This applies to indoor pools only.
 While the pool is unattended, heating and cooling of the pool hall air are not necessary.
 However, to protect the building from condensation, you must keep the relative humidity within an acceptable range and the air temperature above dew point!

 Separately, you can slow down the fans used for the air circulation.
 It is important to keep the air flowing, but it should be limited to the strict minimum required.
-Reducing the air movement reduces evaporation from exposed pool water, which help maintaining the relative humidity within an acceptable range.
+Reducing the air movement reduces evaporation from exposed pool water, which help to maintain the relative humidity within an acceptable range.

 Get the pool operators or BMCS contractor to adapt the set points and controls of the BMCS: